BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/math/fourier-series.md

 It is a measure of the similarity of $h$ and $g$.
 ````

+We can conclude that our steps works if $y(t)$ is not a sawtooth wave but also if some frequencies are missing.
+However, if some sine waves are shifted or if their frequencies are non-integral, it is not yet clear our steps still work.

 ## Fourier Synthesis

 But let us start from the beginning, i.e., from the *Fourier series*.